-- a) In our opinion the accounting and other records and the registers required by the Act to be kept by the Company have been properly kept in accordance with the provisions of the Act. - b) We have considered the financial statements and the auditors' report of the subsidiary company of which we have not acted as auditors, which is indicated in note 4 to the financial statements. - c) We are satisfied that the financial statements of the subsidiary companies that have been consolidated with the Company's financial statements are in form and content appropriate and proper for the purposes of the preparation of the financial statements of the Group and we have received satisfactory information and explanations required by us for those purposes. - d) The audit reports on the accounts of the subsidiaries did not contain any qualification or any adverse comment made under Section 174(3) of the Act.
+- a) In our opinion the accounting and other records and the registers required by the Act to be kept by the Company and its subsidiaries of which we have acted as auditors have been properly kept in accordance with the provisions of the Act. - b) We have considered the financial statements and the auditors' report of the subsidiary companies of which we have not acted as auditors, which is indicated in Note 4 to the financial statements. - c) We are satisfied that the financial statements of the subsidiary companies that have been consolidated with the Company's financial statements are in form and content appropriate and proper for the purposes of the preparation of the financial statements of the Group and we have received satisfactory information and explanations required by us for those purposes. - d) The audit reports on the accounts of the subsidiaries did not contain any qualification or any adverse comment to be made under Section 174(3) of the Act.